In this essay, we will analyze how ‘gender equality is a myth’ in some cases, while in other cases, ‘gender equality can be achieved’.

 Gender Equality is a Myth

 Nature has made both men and women biologically and physically different from each other.
 Men are created muscular and strong while women are naturally weak creations.
-Based on these physiological differences, there are different set of defined roles for both the genders and equality in these roles are out of the question.
-For example, we cannot expect men bearing a child and giving birth, while women constructing roads and bridges, or building houses.
+Based on these physiological differences, there are a different set of defined roles for both genders, and equality in these roles are out of the question.
+For example, we cannot expect men to bear a child and giving birth, while women constructing roads and bridges, or building houses.

 Moreover, women are usually by nature kind and loving while men are aggressive and more prone to fighting.
 Thus, women are suitable for jobs like child-rearing, and men as protectors of both women and family.

 Therefore, achieving gender equality in genetically defined roles is just a myth.

 However, the struggle on part of women since the mid-19thcentury to achieve equality with men in socio-economic and political spheres and in different walks of life is real and the demand is legitimate.

 In the global North, mostly women in the developed countries have achieved equality to men.
 It is worth mentioning here that the demands for equality were initially surfaced in the west.
 Western women demanded political rights and sought the right to vote or ‘suffrage’ with the belief that on achieving the right to vote, women would be able to achieve equality with the men in other spheres of life as well.